blaynem/rumble-raffle-DAO/README.md

   - Determine hosting
   - Better error handling
 - Create Room:
+  - Allow setting of player limits
+  - Allow setting entry fee to 0.
+  - Allow setting an initial prize purse.
-  - Allows params of users that can join (only nft holders, only with certain amount of x coin, etc)
+  - Allow params of user that can join:
+    - Whitelist addresses
+    - Only x NFT holder
+    - Only with x amount of coin
+    - Etc
-  - Only admins should be able to create a room.
+  - ~~Only admins should be able to create a room.~~
 - Rooms:
   - On server start we should get all the data for activity logs, etc so they aren't lost.
     - Should parse the necessary details instead of passing the entire object down.